This degree-audit and advising tool helps you and your academic advisor review progress toward your degree.

 myPNWplan Degree Audit

-In the audit you will see your student information at the top of the screen.
+In the audit you will see your student profile information at the top of the screen.
 This includes name, overall GPA, degree, major, concentration, minor, catalog year, classification and academic advisor’s name among other information.
+More than one advisor may be listed, especially if you are in the Honors College.
+If you have a hold on your student record, it will be displayed in the “Holds” field.
+Please note that some holds affect your ability to register for upcoming semesters.

 The program requirements in the audit appear in categories (or blocks) starting with the overall degree requirements followed by the components that make up your particular major.
 These blocks may include General Education Core, Supplemental Core (for some College of Humanities, Education and Social Science majors), major, concentration and minor (if applicable).